-Choose a licence category that fits the work you have been doing or are being trained to do.
+Step 1: Choose a licence category that fits the work you have been doing or are being trained to do.

 Workplace assessment: Your assessing agency will arrange a workplace assessment.
 An assessor will come and watch you carrying out licensable work, either in your normal place of work or in a simulation or training school.
 They will ask you questions about what you are doing, and what you might do in different situations, for example: “What other types of wiring terminations might you use on this type of cable?”
 They will write up their assessment against each criteria on the CAC, and complete an overall statement.

 They will ask questions about:

 Your application will be checked and logged – IRSE will let the assessing agency know if there are any problems like missing documents.
 One of IRSE’s authorisers will review the application and make a decision on whether to award the licence.
 If successful, your licence card will be sent to you via your assessing agency.
 This whole process usually takes 14 working days from the application being received by IRSE, so please be patient.
 If you have any concerns about the length of time your licence is being processed, please contact your assessing agent first.

 Congratulations, you’re now an IRSE licence holder!
 Your licence is valid for ten years from the date shown on the card.
 However, you must have a surveillance assessment by a competence assessor after five years, to make sure that you have been keeping your skills and knowledge up to date.
 If you don’t do this your licence will lapse and you may not be able to do licensable work until you have been assessed again.